 During their candidature Finance PhD students are offered opportunities to interact and collaborate with experienced Finance researchers and research supervisors, other discipline groups within UTS Business School as well as experts from other institutions.
 Students also have opportunities to interact with distinguished visiting academics and are exposed to cutting-edge research by global finance scholars through the Finance Seminar Series, and participation in faculty-lead pre-seminar workshops.
 Twice a year, the Finance Group holds a one-day event, open to all faculty members, in which PhD students have their doctoral assessment presentations and receive feedback by senior faculty members, experienced researchers and their peers.

-Finance Group PhD students have access to leading research databases and can receive financial support to present at national and international conferences.
+Finance Department PhD students have access to leading research databases and can receive financial support to present at national and international conferences.
 Students are encouraged to undertake teaching and research assistant positions.
 A range of scholarships are available on a highly competitive basis, including the Capital Markets Cooperative Research Centre (CMCRC) for industry-based research projects.

 Learn about how to complete your Expression of Interest, important dates, deadlines and other requested supporting documents.

-Note that completing an Expression of Interest, and providing us with this information before you formally apply to enrol for a Research degree saves significant time where a formal application is deemed unlikely to be successful, and also speeds up the process of application where feedback from the relevant Discipline Group indicates that an application would likely be supported.
+Note that completing an Expression of Interest, and providing us with this information before you formally apply to enrol for a Research degree saves significant time where a formal application is deemed unlikely to be successful, and also speeds up the process of application where feedback from the relevant Department indicates that an application would likely be supported.